 But what if the tactics listed above aren’t working or the account has already been sold to another collection agency and you don’t want to deal with it?
 At this point, it may be in your best interest to solicit the help of a professional credit repair company.

-They have several tried and tested strategies to help you get that stubborn Verizon account off your credit report. also It’s possible that they can also help you remove other negative items that may be damaging your credit report.
+They have several tried and tested strategies to help you get that stubborn Verizon account off your report.
+They can also help you remove other negative items that may be damaging your credit as well.

-It’s possible to make Verizon Collections go away if you take action sooner than later.
+It’s possible to make Verizon Wireless collection go away if you take action sooner than later.
 But what’s most important is that you be proactive.
-Otherwise, you could end up with a damaging collection account on your credit report.
+Otherwise, you could end up with a damaging collection account on your credit history.